discoproject/disco/doc/py/core.rst

        are allowed in the job name.

      * *input_files* - a list of input files for the map function (**required**).
-Each input must be specified in one of the following four protocols:
+Each input must be specified in one of the following protocols:

          * ``http://www.example.com/data`` - any HTTP address
          * ``disco://cnode03/bigtxt/file_name`` - Disco address.
 Refers to ``cnode03:/var/disco/bigtxt/file_name``.
 Currently this is an alias for ``http://cnode03:8989/bigtxt/file_name``.
          * ``dir://cnode03/jobname/`` - Result directory.
 This format is used by Disco internally.
          * ``/home/bob/bigfile.txt`` - a local file.
 Note that the file must either exist on all the nodes or you must make sure that the job is run only on the nodes where the file exists.
 Due to these restrictions, this form has only limited use.
+         * ``raw://some_string`` - pseudo-address; instead of fetching data from a remote source, use ``some_string`` in the address as data.
+Useful for specifying dummy inputs for generator maps.

      * *fun_map* - a :term:`pure function` that defines the map task (**required**).
        The function takes two parameters, an input entry and a parameter object,